-- 1. Turn off power to hot tub at breaker. - 2.
-Locate the Quick Drain Valve, Figure 13.3d. - 3.
+- 1. Turn off power to hot tub at breaker. - Locate the Quick Drain Valve, Figure 13.3d. - 3.
 Unscrew drain valve cap (Figure 13.3e).
 Place the cap aside. - Screw in the adapter with hose that was included in the equipment bay.
 Attach it to the quick drain (Figure 13.3e).
-Make sure to direct the hose to an area where the water will drain properly. - 5.
-Open the drain slice valve by sliding the handle to the side and pulling up. - After the hot tub has drained close the slice valve by pushing it downward and sliding the handle to the side.
-Remove the adapter and reinstall the Quick drain cap before refilling hot tub.
+Make sure to direct the hose to an area where the water will drain properly.

-Note: Refer to "Hot Tub Fill Up Procedure" (page 18) for recommended filling instructions.
+Note: Refer to "Hot Tub Fill Up Procedure" (page 16) for recommended filling instructions.